dynamodb-toolbox/dynamodb-toolbox/docs/docs/1-getting-started/3-usage/index.md

 :::info

-Notice how the action is imported through a deep import, thanks to the [`exports` field](https://nodejs.org/api/packages.html#subpath-exports) of the `package.json`, allowing for even better code splitting.
+Notice how the action is imported through a deep import, thanks to the [`exports`](https://nodejs.org/api/packages.html#subpath-exports) field of the `package.json`, allowing for even better code splitting.

-Although all classes and actions are exposed in the main `dynamodb-toolbox` path, it is recommended to use the subpath.
-That's what we'll use in the rest of the documentation.
+Although all classes and actions are exposed in the main entry path, we recommend using subpaths.
+That's what we'll do in the rest of the documentation.

 :::